Ajallen14/Ad_Blocker/README.md

 # How to Load a Chrome Extension in Developer Mode

 ## Prerequisites
-* Download or clone the extension files to your computer.
+* Clone this repository or download the source code.
 * Ensure the extension has a manifest.json file in its root folder.

 ## Steps